-In the case of investments in economic activities that contribute to environmental and/or social objectives, it must be ensured that these objectives are not significantly impaired.
+As for the investments in economic activities that contribute to environmental and/or social objectives, it must be ensured that the latter do not significantly harm any sustainable environmental or social investment objectives.
 To ensure this, the economic activities of the issuers in whose assets investments are made are reviewed on the basis of certain indicators.
 Based on these indicators, an analysis is carried out by the Investment Manager to determine whether investments in issuers may have a significant adverse impact on sustainability factors ("Principal Adverse Impact" or "PAI").
 In case that a significant harm is identified, the economic activity fails the do not significant harm ("DNSH") assessment and cannot be considered as sustainable economic activity.